 Papers and drafts are due online by the assigned deadline.
-Late papers will not be accepted.
-However, if you require an extension, please send me an e-mail at least 24 hours in advance of the assignment's due date.
+Late submissions will incur a grade-deduction penalty.
+If you require an extension, please send me an e-mail at least 24 hours in advance of the assignment's due date.